Jasonblalack/zyngapoker/Develop-Skeletons.md

 ## Command Line Arguments

+The user is able to pre-fill values asked for in the question files or scripting via the command line just by adding `--name value` to the command line of `jasy create`.

 Every additional command line argument is automatically added to the configuration.
 This is useful for testing skeletons automatically e.g. via Travis.ci.